MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-edge-concept-networking.md

 ![Diagram showing the network architecture using internal virtual switch](./media/aks-edge/networking-single-machine.jpg)

 During single machine deployment, AKS Edge Essential creates an internal virtual switch named `aksedgesw-int` and the appropriate virtual network adapters to connect the virtual machines and the Windows host OS.
-The setup also handles the IP address assignation for the NICs and the creation of the NAT table.
-IP addresses of the virtual NICs are defined in the following way:
+The setup also handles the IP address assignment and address translation for the NICs.
+For example, IP addresses of the virtual NICs could be defined in the following way:

-- **Windows host OS**: 192.168.0.1
+- **Windows host OS**: 192.168.0.**1**
-- **Linux node virtual machine**: 192.168.0.2
+- **Linux node virtual machine**: 192.168.0.**2**
-- **Windows node virtual machine (optional)**: 192.168.0.3
+- **Windows node virtual machine**: 192.168.0.**3**
-- **Service IP addresses start**: 192.168.0.4
+- **Service IP addresses start**: 192.168.0.**4**

+The *192.168.0.0/24* address family can change depending on the internal virtual switch, however nodes and host OS will always have the same suffix: host OS (.1), Linux VM (.2), Windows VM (.3) and ServiceIP start (.4).

-Finally, by using the NAT component, traffic is able to reach the external network using the physical network adapter.
+Finally, by using address translation, traffic is able to reach the external network using the physical network adapter.
 The diagram above shows an external network using the *10.0.0.0/24* IP address family; however this depends on the networking environment that the device is installed.

 ## Scalable cluster